G36maid/cuda-prog/hw03/README.md

 ### **Physical Interpretation**

-Despite the implementation issues, the theoretical expectation is clear: as L increases, the numerical solution should converge to Coulomb's law V = 1/(4πr) in regions where r << L. The boundary effects become negligible for large L, and the discrete Laplacian operator approaches the continuous operator.
+Despite the implementation issues, the theoretical expectation is clear: as L increases, the numerical solution should converge to Coulomb's law $V = 1/(4\pi r)$ in regions where $r \ll L$.
+The boundary effects become negligible for large L, and the discrete Laplacian operator approaches the continuous operator.

 ## Conclusion

 While the CUDA implementation demonstrates proper 3D parallelization techniques and efficient memory management, critical algorithmic issues prevent meaningful physical analysis.
 The convergence detection mechanism requires fundamental revision to produce reliable results.
-Once corrected, the implementation should successfully demonstrate that the finite difference solution approaches Coulomb's law in the limit L >> 1, with convergence rate proportional to 1/L².
+Once corrected, the implementation should successfully demonstrate that the finite difference solution approaches Coulomb's law in the limit $L \gg 1$, with convergence rate proportional to $1/L^2$.

-The performance analysis reveals that medium-to-large block sizes (12³ to 16³) provide optimal GPU utilization, but the numerical accuracy must be validated through proper convergence testing before drawing physical conclusions.
+The performance analysis reveals that medium-to-large block sizes ($12^3$ to $16^3$) provide optimal GPU utilization, but the numerical accuracy must be validated through proper convergence testing before drawing physical conclusions.

 ## Submission Guidelines

 Submit your homework report including source codes, results, and discussions.
 Prepare the discussion file using a typesetting system (LaTeX, Word, etc.) and convert to PDF.
 Compress all files into a gzipped tar file named with your student number and problem set number (e.g., `r05202043_HW3.tar.gz`).
 Send your homework with the title "your_student_number_HW3" to twchiu@phys.ntu.edu.tw before 17:00, June 11, 2025.

-<div style="text-align: center">⁂</div>

-[^1]: paste.txt